BenJilks/TinyScript/README.md

 Code execution starts at the "main" function, no code can be outside a function scope.

 ## Variables
 Variables are declared by simply assigning them to a value, this will make them a dynamic type that can change during execution.
-However, if you specify a static type
+However, if you specify a static type, they cannot be assigned a new type.

     var = "String" # Creates a new variable and assigning a string var = 20       # As 'var' is dynamic type, its type can change